 will be displayed for both options.

 For K2 and K2VARCAT, although either flux can be selected,

 the initial plot is scaled for the corrected (detrended)

+fluxes only.
 Because of the difference in

 Changing Selected Files - If you know the file names

 of observations from the same mission, and the plotted names

 appear on the plot page, it's possible to add or

 remove them from the plot without returning to the search form.